Rays beat Astros 5-2, move within 1 victory of World Series

 Yarbrough allowed Altuve’s homer in the first inning, his second of the series.
 Michael Brantley’s homer to left leading off the sixth chased Yarbrough.

-Altuve has 17 career postseason home run, tying teammate George Springer for most in franchise history.
+Altuve has 17 career postseason home runs, tying teammate George Springer for the most in franchise history.

-Two batters after Altuve’s shot, Bregman missed a home run by a matter of inches as Kiermaier made a leaping catch of his drive near the top of the fence in center.

 Altuve also homered in the first inning of the opener, a 2-1 Rays win.